LacroixLaurent/NanoForkSpeed/Forks_Detection/forks_detection.md

 - chrom= mapped chromosome
 - strand= strand of the mapped read
 - read\_id= read identifier
-- x0= start of the left (respectivaley right) fork for initiation (respectively termination)
+- x0= start of the left (respectively right) fork for initiation (respectively termination)
-- x1= start of the right (respectivaley left) fork for initiation (respectively termination)
+- x1= start of the right (respectively left) fork for initiation (respectively termination)
 - center= center of the x0-x1 segment (center=(x0+x1)/2)
 - spL= speed of the left fork